alan-turing-institute/data-safe-haven/docs/source/management/index.md

 ```

 ::::{warning} Tearing down an SHM
-All SREs associated with the SHM must be torn down before the SHM can be torn down.
 Tearing down the SHM permanently deletes **all** remotely stored configuration and state data.
+Tearing down the SHM also renders the SREs inaccessible to users and prevents them from being fully managed using the CLI.
+All SREs associated with the SHM should be torn down before the SHM is torn down.
 ::::

 ## Managing data ingress and egress